anshulbadhani/journal/Sept25/README.md

 ## 3 Sept
 - Explored a little bit for blockchain for SIH
 - Made a simple presentation for team on excalidraw to pitch my solution for the SIH problem statement.

+## 4 Sept
+- Did nothing, studied nothing.
+Tommorow is exam and everything is very overwhelming.
+So, just trying to be nice with myself :l